-The Select Committee has said that if Petitioners have information relevant to their submissions which is sensitive or confidential, they should feel free to write to the Clerk to the Committee rather than to read it out in a public evidence session.
-If the information is significant to the Promoter, the Committee may need to take a different approach, but it has said that it would only share the information with the Promoter with the particular Petitioner's permission.
+If Petitioners have information relevant to their submissions which are sensitive or confidential, they should contact the Clerk to the Committee in advance of their hearing.
+If the information is significant to the Promoter, the Committee may need to take a different approach, but it will be the case that it will only share the information with the Promoter with the particular Petitioner's permission.